Cello technique: Left-hand technique

 The fingertips of the left hand stop the strings along their length, determining the pitch of each fingered note.
 Stopping the string closer to the bridge results in higher-pitched sound because the vibrating string length has been shortened.
 In the neck positions (which use just less than the half of the fingerboard nearest the top of the instrument), the thumb rests on the back of the neck; in thumb position (a general name for notes on the remainder of the fingerboard) the thumb usually rests alongside the fingers on the string and the side of the thumb is used to play notes.
 The fingers are normally held curved with each knuckle bent, with the fingertips in contact with the string.
 If a finger is required on two (or more) strings at once to play perfect fifths (in double stops or chords) it is used flat.
 In slower, or more expressive playing, the contact point can move slightly away from the nail to the pad of the finger, allowing a fuller vibrato.

 Vibrato

 Vibrato is an expressive technique that is imitative of the voice in the wavering of the pitch up and down.
-It is not created by an upper arm motion; rather, it is more of forearm motion.
+It is not created by an upper arm motion; rather, it is more of a forearm motion.
 The fixed point of contact of the fingertip on the string absorbs this motion by rocking back and forth, with the thumb typically aligned with the middle finger.
-This change in the attitude of the fingertip to the string varies the pitch.
-The use of vibrato is also very personal, some may prefer doing it faster while others may prefer doing it slower.
+This change in the angle of the fingertip to the string varies the pitch.
+The use of vibrato is also very personal; some may prefer doing it faster while others may prefer doing it slower.
 Since vibrato is usually considered a key expressive device, a well-developed vibrato technique is an essential element of a modern cellist's skill.

 Harmonics

-Harmonics played on the cello fall into two classes; natural and artificial.
+Harmonics played on the cello fall into two categories: natural and artificial.